 Bruny Island is a famous bird spot in Australia.
-We did a both trip around parts of the island which was great fun.
-I would have liked to explore Bruny Island more, but have to wait until next time.
+We did a boat trip with Pennicott Wilderness Cruises around the southern parts of the island.
+It was great fun.
+I would have liked to explore more of Bruny Island, but have to wait until next time.

 A visit to Bruny Island, an island famous for its wildlife

 Bruny Island was actually the only place that I know that I had to visit during the vacation on Tasmania.